nationalarchives/front-end-development-guide/development-guide.md

 ### There is an appropriate HTML outline

 HTML outlines are an important means for navigating pages with assistive technologies.
 All digital services we produce should have a logical document outline with one ```<h1>``` tag, and each subsequent ```<h*>``` serving to 'section' the content below it.
-Because the HTML5 outlining algorithm is not yet implemented in any browsers, we do not rely on HTML5 sectioning elements for outlines.
+Because - as of December 2017 - the HTML5 outlining algorithm is not implemented in _any_ graphical browsers or assistive technology user agents, **we do not rely on HTML5 sectioning elements for outlines**.

 The peer review will check that: